rccyx/thyx/README.md

 It runs in this order.

-1. validates that the current repo is thyx
+1. finds the Thyx repo from the script path or current directory
 2. detects the distro
-3. selects the matching manifest from [`scripts/data/deps.map`](./scripts/data/deps.map)
+3. selects the matching package manifest from [`scripts/data/deps.map`](./scripts/data/deps.map)
 4. installs missing runtime packages from the selected manifest
-5. verifies required commands, SDDM greeter, and declared runtime packages
+5. verifies required shell commands, the SDDM greeter, runtime packages, and `fc-cache` when bundled fonts exist
-6. prints a plan before touching the theme path
+6. prints the install plan
 7. asks for confirmation and sudo
+8. removes the previous fixed stage path at `/usr/share/sddm/themes/.thyx.stage` if exists
+9. removes the previous fixed rollback path at `/usr/share/sddm/themes/.thyx.previous` if exists
+10. creates a fresh stage directory at `/usr/share/sddm/themes/.thyx.stage`
-8. stages the repo into `/usr/share/sddm/themes/.thyx.stage.<timestamp>`
+11. copies the repo into the stage directory with `rsync --delete`
+12. strips repo-only files from the staged install:
+    - `.git/`
+    - `.github/`
+    - `justfile`
+    - `.qmllint.ini`

+13. validates the staged theme before activation
+14. moves an existing `/usr/share/sddm/themes/thyx` to `/usr/share/sddm/themes/.thyx.previous` during activation
+15. moves `/usr/share/sddm/themes/.thyx.stage` into `/usr/share/sddm/themes/thyx`
-9. installs the theme atomically into `/usr/share/sddm/themes/thyx`
+16. validates the activated theme
+17. restores `/usr/share/sddm/themes/.thyx.previous` if activation or validation fails
+18. removes `/usr/share/sddm/themes/.thyx.previous` after a successful activation
-10. installs bundled fonts into `/usr/local/share/fonts/thyx`
+19. installs bundled fonts into `/usr/local/share/fonts/thyx`
-11. refreshes the font cache
+20. refreshes the font cache
-12. selects Thyx through one owned SDDM drop in at `/etc/sddm.conf.d/zzzzzz-thyx.conf`
+21. backs up `/etc/sddm.conf` once to `/etc/sddm.conf.thyx-back` when an existing config is present
+22. writes `Current=thyx` under `[Theme]` in `/etc/sddm.conf`
-13. enables SDDM when `systemctl` exists
+23. enables SDDM when `systemctl` exists
-14. verifies the installed theme, drop in, effective SDDM theme, and fonts
+24. verifies the installed theme, selected SDDM theme, metadata, config file, and fonts
-15. prints a safe greeter test command
+25. prints a safe greeter test command
-16. logs everything to `~/.cache/thyx/thyx-install-*.log`
+26. logs everything to `~/.cache/thyx/thyx-install-*.log`

 After installation, the theme is at `/usr/share/sddm/themes/thyx`.
 This is where SDDM loads it from.

+The same install can be done manually by following the same steps.

 </details>